bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 First we need a task to download the daily file containing events for every single instance a song played on Pandora.

-Open the file you just created `song_plays_tasks.py` in your preferred Python editor.
+On your local machine (since it'll be easier for development most likely), open the file you just created `song_plays_tasks.py` in your preferred Python editor.

 First let's start the code to download the spins parquet data file on S3.